zowe/docs-site/docs/user-guide/cli-db2-install-m1.md

     - If you are installing the plug-in from a local package, continue with Step 2 in [Installing from a local package](../user-guide/cli-db2plugin.md#installing-from-a-local-package).

-**Important!** You must issue the `intel` command to help ensure that Zowe CLI, Secure Credential Storage and the DB2 plug-in function properly on x86_64 architecture.
+**Important!** You must issue the `intel` command **every time** that you open a new terminal window to help ensure that Zowe CLI, Secure Credential Storage and the DB2 plug-in function properly on x86_64 architecture.
+Also, issue the command **before** you issue Zowe CLI commands.